dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v1/adding-resources.md

 ### Indicating the location of a file (GUI case)

 This request works similarly to
-[Adding Resources Without a Digital Representation](#adding-resources-without-a-digital-representation).
+[Adding Resources Without Image Files](#adding-resources-without-a-digital-representation).
 The JSON format is described in the TypeScript interface `createResourceWithRepresentationRequest` in module `createResourceFormats`.
 The request header's content type has to set to `application/json`.

-In addition to [Adding Resources Without a Digital Representation](#adding-resources-without-a-digital-representation), the (temporary) name of the file, its original name, and mime type have to be provided (see @ref:[GUI Case](../../07-sipi/sipi-and-knora.md#gui-case)).
+In addition to [Adding Resources Without Image Files](#adding-resources-without-a-digital-representation), the (temporary) name of the file, its original name, and mime type have to be provided (see @ref:[GUI Case](../../07-sipi/sipi-and-knora.md#gui-case)).